Body Proportions Sequence

 Focus Questions

-Problem solving, communication, connections, reasoning and proof, and representation,
+Practice of mathematics: Problem solving, communication, connections, reasoning and proof, and representation

 4. Procedures can be supported with proof.

-Numbers and operations, geometry, algebra, measurement, and data analysis and proof
+Number values, geometry and measurement, algebra, and data analysis

 2. Five is mid way between 0 and 10.